StigNygaard/lastfm-widgets/README.md

 What could future updates bring? _Maybe_:

-- A layout that adapt nicer to wider display dimensions of widget
+- A layout that adapts nicer to wider display dimensions of widget
 - Dark mode
 - Some documentation on the Deno proxy-api implementation
 - Another widget